wisemen-digital/web-onboarding-codelab/index.md

 ### 1. Generate a new Vue3 project

-> We use the latest version of Vue3 for this project.
-Vue3 is the latest version of Vue and has some new features and
+> We use the latest version of Vue for this project.
+Vue3 is the latest version and has some new features and
 > improvements over Vue2.
 You can read more about Vue3 here: [Vue3 website]('https://v3.vuejs.org/')
 > Make sure you use the CLI version to create the project.

 ---

 <img width="120" src="img/projectSetup/vite_logo.png">

 ### 2. Vite